x-junyi/Scotty3D/docs/meshedit/edge_flip.md

 # Edge Flip Tutorial

-Here we provide a step-by-step guide to implementing a simplified version of the _EdgeFlip_ operation for a pair of triangles---the final version, however, must be implemented for general polygons (i.e., any _n_-gon).
+Here we provide a step-by-step guide to implementing a simplified version of the _EdgeFlip_ operation (rotate an edge counter-clockwise by one vertex) for a pair of triangles---the final version, however, must be implemented for general polygons (i.e., any _n_-gon).
 The basic strategy for implementing the other local operations is quite similar to the procedure outlined below.

 **Note:** if you're not familiar with C++, you should definitely take a moment to learn about the [standard library class](http://en.cppreference.com/w/cpp/container/vector) `std::vector`, especially the method `push_back()`, which will make it easy to accumulate a list of pointers as you walk around a polygon, vertex, etc.